April 2026 Disneyland Crowd Calendar

-Our guide to April 2023 at Disneyland & Disney California Adventure offers a free crowd calendar, what’s happening in the parks, tips choosing the best days to visit, and more.
-In terms of attendance and wait times at DCA and Disneyland, expect April to be one of the year’s busier months due to Easter and Spring Break.
+Our guide to April 2026 at Disneyland & Disney California Adventure offers a free crowd calendar, what’s happening in the parks, tips choosing the best days to visit, and more.
+In terms of attendance and wait times at DCA and Disneyland, expect April to be one of the year’s busier months due to Spring Break and Easter.

-While those spring holiday school breaks draw guaranteed, predictable crowds year in and out at Disneyland and DCA, there are a few more wildcards for April 2023.
-First, ongoing pent-up demand among Magic Key Passholders and other locals.
-It’s possible this will start to fizzle out earlier in the year, but the resumption of Magic Key sales could easily spark another wave, so to speak.
+While those spring holiday school breaks draw guaranteed, predictable crowds year in and out at Disneyland and DCA, there are a few more wildcards for April 2026.
+First, dynamics among Magic Key Annual Passholders and other locals.

 April Weather at Disneyland